-Indian Pharmaceutical Supplier to Kenya.
+Pharmaceutical Exporter from India to Kenya.

 Kenya is the regulatory, logistics and commercial pivot of East Africa, and M Care's East-African anchor.
 We supply PPB-registered product into Kenyatta National Hospital, Moi Teaching & Referral in Eldoret, Aga Khan University Hospital Nairobi and the Nairobi Hospital, with regional trans-shipment running from Jomo Kenyatta International into Uganda, Rwanda, Burundi and eastern DRC.
 Orders reach us from procurement offices in Nairobi, Mombasa, Kisumu, Nakuru and Eldoret; the commercial, regulatory and dispatch work is run from our Mumbai office.